 Medium-sized Parrots: These parrots can grow from 23 to 33cm.
 Example: Cockatiel, Hahn’s Moscow, Quaker parakeet, etc.

 Large Parrots: These can grow from 33 to 50 cm.
-Example: Cockatoos, Parakeets, African grey parrot, Amazon parrots, etc.
+Example: Cockatoos, Parakeets, African grey parrots, Amazon parrots, etc.

 Extra-large Parrots: They can grow from 55 to 100 cm.
 Example: Alexandrine Parrot, Macaws, etc.